Smrutik11/TO-DO-List-Application/README.md

 Efficient Data Handling
 Dynamic Memory Management: Uses linked lists to handle tasks dynamically, allowing scalability.
 Undo Functionality: Implemented using stacks to provide seamless restoration of deleted tasks.
-User-Friendly Console
-Interactive menu-driven interface for seamless navigation and ease of use.
-Clear output formatting for better readability.
-Technologies Used
-C++: For implementation and logic handling.
-Linked Lists: To manage dynamic task lists efficiently.
-Stacks: To implement the undo functionality.